SargisYonan/uLAPack/README.md

 * take the cross produce of two vector - `ulapack_cross`
 * make a skew symmetric matrix - `ulapack_skew`
 * copy array into vector - `ulapack_array_copy`
+* make a Kalman extension package `μKalman` with:
+	- model propagation
+	- Kalman gain matrix calculations using μLAPack

 Have a suggestion for a new feature/function?
 File an issue in this repository with your requests.